dagster-io/dagster/docs/README.md

 ModuleNotFoundError: No module named 'tomli'
 ```

+This error would occur after a new library has been added as a dependency in a dagster package.
+It could be done by you, or by another commit.
+The issue is that the library is not present in your tox environment.

 Solution:

-You likely need to rebuild your tox environment.
+You need to rebuild your tox environment to bring in the missing dependency.
 To do this, run:

 ```
 dagster/docs $ tox -r